WheteThunger/DroneStorage/README.md

 ## Features

-- Allows players to manually or automatically deploy a small stash to RC drones
+- Allows players to deploy a small stash to RC drones
-- Allows drone controllers to remotely view the stash contents, as well as drop them at the drone position
+- Allows the stash to receive a lock if its owner has permission
 - Allows configuring stash capacity based on permissions of the drone owner
+- Allows drone controllers to remotely view the stash contents, drop them at the drone position, and lock or unlock the stash
 - Redirects damage from the stash to the drone
 - Drops the stash contents when the drone is destroyed